anirudhprmar/word-grind/README.md

 - [ ]- think of logo

 ## Core functionalities

-- [X]- build dashboard : different routes (how do i get the same layout as dashboard , well can't update the layout as page.tsx is landing page so what to do, copying the same code for each route how do i make it reuseable )
-- [X]- Basic Progress Tracking: gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
-Display progress on the dashboard.
+- [X]- proper authenticaiton with better auth
+- [ ]- figure out how to get ai reponse from dashboard input (vercel ai sdk??)
+- [ ]- implement trpc on the frontend
+- [ ]- users can add new words get all information about it
 - [ ]- Users can add and view their words lists

-- [ ]- users can add new words get all information about it (might implement scraping) and get to practice it
+- [ ]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
+Display progress on the calender.

+- [ ]- logout btn in sidebar>navuser

+- [ ]- for different routes (how do i get the same layout as dashboard , well can't update the layout as page.tsx is landing page so what to do, copying the same code for each route how do i make it reuseable )
+- [ ]- work on ui on sidebar like logos for each sidebar content and also the main app's logo
+- [ ]- work on ui of collection's page

 - [ ]- work on quiz/ practice functionlity